Forensics & Debate

 The LBJ Debate Society is one of the oldest societies on campus dating back to the "Chautauqua Literary Society."
 This society began in 1903 as a men's society and traveled to debates throughout Texas.
 President Lyndon Banes Johnson competed on this team from 1927-1930.

 There are no membership fees or dues, and anyone who is a Texas State student can join.
-Meetings are held Tuesday evenings at 5 pm in Centennial Hall, Room 318.
+Meetings are held Tuesday evenings at 5 p.m. in CENT 318.

 The Elton Abernathy Forensics Society